supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

-1. Select your Microsoft Sentinel Workspace that you created in the previous lab.
+1. Select the Microsoft Sentinel Workspace that you created in the previous lab.

 ### Task 2: Connect the Azure Active Directory connector.